aurbit/aurbit.io/README.md

-## Aurbit Forever
+## Project Aurbit

-This is the Aurbit Forever, Ltd. Pte. landing page.
+Project Aurbit was created for HackFS, an ETHGlboal hacathon in 2020.

 ### Development